Direct Access for Conjunctive Queries with Negations: From join queries to s

 \cref{thm:bin-preserves-width} is a direct consequence of \cref{lem:cloning-preserves-signed-width} since $H(\bin[Q])$ is obtained by cloning each vertex of $H(Q)$ $b$ times and the copies $x^i$ of vertex $x$ are consecutive in $\prec^b$.

-\begin{rem} Consider again the query $Q=A(x_1) \wedge B(x_2) \wedge (x_1 \neq x_2)$.
-We have commented on this query at the beginning of this section, saying that the factor $|D|=d$ was unavoidable in this case when running DPLL on it because caching would never occur.
+\begin{rem} Consider again the instance $Q=A(x_1) \wedge B(x_2) \wedge (x_1 \neq x_2)$ from \cref{ex:nonlinear} where we proved that caching would never occur with this instance, resulting in a circuit of size at least $\bigot(d^2)$.
 However, when running DPLL on $\bin[Q]$, we can see that caching will now often happen.
 Indeed, assume that the algorithm is in a state where every copy $x_1^b,\dots,x_1^1$ of $x_1$ was set already to values $v_b,\dots,v_1$ and the algorithm is now setting variables $x_2^b,\dots,x_2^1$.
 Observe that as soon as some copy $x_2^i$ is set to the value $1-v_i$, then $\neg \bin[R]$ is satisfied since the value assigned to $x_1$ is necessarely different from the value assigned to $x_2$.
 Hence, the atom $\neg \bin[R]$ is now simplified away and caching can occur.
-Each subset of $\bin[B]$ where some prefix of $x_2^b,\dots,x_2^1$ will be cached, which boils down to $d \cdot \log d$ values, hence, the extra $d$ factor in the complexity does not appear anymore. \end{rem}
+Each subset of $\bin[B]$ where some prefix of $x_2^b,\dots,x_2^1$ will be cached, which boils down to $d \cdot \log d$ values, less than the $\bigot(d^2)$ from \cref{ex:nonlinear}. \end{rem}

-We conclude this section by stating how one can use binarisation as a mean of improving the construction of \ocircuit{s} representing answers of signed conjunctive queries.
+We conclude this section by stating how one can use binarisation as a means of improving the construction of \ocircuit{s} representing answers of signed conjunctive queries.

 \begin{thm} Let $Q$ be a signed join query, $\db$ a database over domain $D$ and $\prec$ an order on $\var(Q)$.
 Then $\DPLL(\bin[Q],\emptytup,\bin[\db],\prec_b)$ produces a $\succ_b$-\ocircuit{} $C$ of size $\bigot((\poly_k |Q|) \cdot |\db|^{k})$ on domain $\{0,1\}$ such that $\rel(C) = \ans[\bin[Q]]$ and: \begin{itemize} \item $k=\fhow{H(Q)}[\prec]$ if $Q$ is positive, \item $k=\show{H(Q)}[\prec]$ otherwise. \end{itemize} Moreover, the runtime of this construction is at most $\bigot(\poly_k(|Q|) \cdot |\db|^{k})$. \end{thm} \begin{proof} This is simply \cref{thm:compilation} applied to $\bin[Q]$ with $|D|=2$ together with the fact that $\sfhow{H(\bin[Q])}[\prec_b] = \sfhow{H(Q)}[\prec]$ and $\fhow{H(\bin[Q])}[\prec_b] = \fhow{H(Q)}[\prec]$ from \cref{thm:bin-preserves-width}. \end{proof}